-In part 1 of Our How Not to Get Ripped Off by SEO Providers we tackled Onsite SEO.
-In this article we look at Local SEO.
+In part 1 of Our How Not to Get Ripped Off by SEO Providers Guide we tackled Onsite SEO.
+In this article, we look at Local SEO.

 Do you need local SEO?

 If you run a business that relies on people in your local area finding you, then yes you do.
-Think any kind of shop, restaurant, tradie, professional service etc who’s main customer base is locals.
+Think of any shop, restaurant, tradie, professional service etc whose main customer base is locals.

 Yes, although some people still use printed phone books (your grannie?) - most people use the internet to find information about local businesses.
 Here are some recent statistics: